dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 The aim of *howreadable* is to discover rules for improving readability that developers instinctively follow when writing code.
 To do this, we need to have a way of objectively measuring the readability of a code snippet.

 Code readability is typically measured based on subjective opinion.
-A developer will rate the readability of a snippet of code by evaluating their own experience reading it.
+A developer will rate the readability of a snippet of code by asking themselves how easy they found it to read.
 This is the simplest way to evaluate code, but subjective opinion is not the most reliable metric.
 Just as people are not often consciously aware of the grammar rules they follow in their speech, developers may not be able to accurately assess their own ability to read and understand code.
 It would be better if we could measure readability directly.

 The *howreadable* experiment takes a different approach.
 It attempts to measure the readability of a snippet of code directly by presenting it to a developer and observing the developer's behaviour while reading it.
 The experiment interprets code readability as a measure of the effort needed by a developer to understand the behaviour of a snippet of code on seeing it for the first time.
 The faster the developer can understand the code, the more readable it is.

 Based on this definition, the experiment involves two objective measurements.

 1. Can a developer correctly predict the result of executing a code snippet?
-2. How long does the developer take reading the code before making that prediction?
+2. How long does the developer need to read the code before making that prediction?

 The first metric tests the developer's understanding of the code.
 The second measures the ease with which they gained that understanding.